 Independent Australian Cost Guides

-Updated February 2026
+Updated April 2026

 How much does a kitchen renovation cost in Brisbane?

-for a complete mid-range fitout
+for a budget to mid-range renovation

 Platypus mascot illustration — Kitchen Renovation Cost Brisbane 2026